 3. Be conscious of the two main types of data

-When it comes to data collection in smart offices, there are two main types of data: anonymous building data and people-related data.
+When it comes to data collection in tech-enabled offices, there are two main types of data: anonymous building data and people-related data.

 Anonymous building data is data related to general usage in the workplace and helps answer the following questions: